gravitational/teleport/docs/4.3/features/ssh_pam.md

+---
+title: Configuring Teleport SSH with PAM (pluggable authentication modules)
+description: How to configure Teleport SSH access to play nicely with PAM (pluggable authentication modules)
+---

-# Using Teleport with Pluggable Authentication Modules (PAM)
+# Pluggable Authentication Modules (PAM)

 Teleport's node service can be configured to integrate with [PAM](https://en.wikipedia.org/wiki/Linux_PAM).
 This allows Teleport to create user sessions using PAM session profiles.